 (III) the Gambling Devices Transportation Act (15 U.S.C.
-1171 et seq.); or in that licensing requirements are necessary for these traditional casinos and should likewise extend to the online gambling market.
-This would force foreign websites to comply with the United States regulations and subject them to United States auditing and fair business practices-a regulatory rather than protectionist measure.
+1171 et seq.); or regulatory rather than protectionist measure.
 Failure to meet these stringent criteria would result in rejection of licensing; in turn allowing for each state to establish its own websites and disallowing foreign sites based on a violation of state law.